 Barn Owls require open fields, meadows, and marshland over which they can glide and listen for prey.
-To support a growing family an area of 10-20 acres.
+To support a growing family an area of 10-20 acres is needed.
 Because Barn Owls are not territorial an area of 50 acres with a good supply of rodents can support five or six pairs.

 Nest boxes can be installed on the side of a building or on a free-standing post away from regular human disturbance.
 The nest box does not need to be installed in the foraging area.
 Barn Owls will fly up to a mile from the nest site to find prey.